-Cognitive Science is a model interdisciplinary program in that it is the interdisciplinary study of the mind, encompassing the study of intelligent behavior as well as the brain mechanisms and computations underlying that behavior.
-The field is at the intersection of several other disciplines, including philosophy (knowledge representation, logic), psychology (basic human cognition, perception and performance), computer science (computational theory, artificial intelligence and robotics), linguistics (theories of language structure) and cognitive neuroscience (brain mechanisms for intelligent behavior).
-Typical research areas of cognitive science include judgment and decision making, language comprehension and production, language acquisition, visual recognition of objects and events, attention, learning and memory, goal directed movement in complex environments and consciousness.
-The Cognitive Science Graduate Interdisciplinary Program maintains strong links with the Center for Consciousness Studies.
+Cognitive Science is the interdisciplinary study of the mind, encompassing the study of behavior as well as the underlying brain mechanisms and computations.
+The field is at the intersection of several other disciplines, including anthropology, cognitive neuroscience, computer science, linguistics, philosophy, and psychology.
+It is a model interdisciplinary program.
+Typical research areas of cognitive science include judgment and decision making, language comprehension and production, visual perception and cognition, attention, learning and memory, imagination and mental imagery, consciousness, and goal-directed movement in complex environments.
+The UArizona Cognitive Science Program was established in 1986.
+Cognitive Science maintains strong links with the UArizona Center for Consciousness Studies.

 Cognitive Science offers three academic programs:

 There are no upcoming events listed.